tigerlegab/react-router/README.md

 ## Developement issue

 1. Hot reload not working in development.
-You need to refresh the browser to view the updates.
+You may need to refresh the browser to view the updates.